ShareKit/ShareKit-Demo-App/README.md

 There are two targets in the demo app:

 1. **"ShareKit Demo App"** target demonstrates ShareKit library added to the app using Xcode subproject and git submodules.
-This target is ready to run right after you clone. *Use this target if you quickly want to get a preview of what ShareKit is.*
+This target is ready to run right after you clone. *Use this target if you quickly want to get a preview of what ShareKit is.* If you encounter missing files during build, make sure to run `git submodule update --recursive`, so that ShareKit submodule gets what it needs
 2. **"ShareKit Demo App (CocoaPods)"** target demonstrates ShareKit library added to the app using CocoaPods.
 Tu run this target you have to open terminal.app, navigate to the cloned demo app directory and run `pod install` first.
 For more info about CocoaPods library dependecy manager check [their official web](http://cocoapods.org).